AirBurn0/am2playground/README.md

 * NoDerivatives — If you remix, transform, or build upon the material, you may not distribute the modified material.
 * No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

-Original mod is courtesy of Mithion with sources available at https://github.com/Mithion/ArsMagica2, and modified version AM2.5 is courtesy of TCLProject with sources available at https://github.com/TCLProject/ArsMagica2-5.
+Original mod is courtesy of Mithion with sources available at https://github.com/Mithion/ArsMagica2;
+Modified version AM2.5 is courtesy of TCLProject with sources available at https://github.com/TCLProject/ArsMagica2-5.

 The exceptions to this license are textures and models, wich are courtesy of opengameart.com, and licenses are that of their respective owners.